Written by Marc Cantavella, AndorraInc Co-Founder & Andorran Tax Expert

 You can read our in-depth guide on Andorra’s passive residency.

 One of the standout reasons retirees choose Andorra is its exceptional tax system.
-Although your passive residency permit is primarily an administrative status, it often pairs well with establishing tax residency if you spend enough time in the Principality.
+While passive residency is primarily an administrative status, it often pairs well with establishing tax residency if you spend at least 183 days per year in the Principality.

 The key tax benefits for retirees include:

-• Wealth tax exemption: Andorra does not levy any wealth tax, so your assets remain intact.
+- No wealth tax: Andorra does not levy any wealth tax, so your assets remain intact regardless of their value.

-• Inheritance and gift tax exemption: passing on property or wealth to heirs is significantly less burdensome.
+- No inheritance or gift tax: passing on property or wealth to heirs is significantly less burdensome compared to most European countries.

-• Low or no capital gains tax: the maximum rate is only 10%, and in certain cases, it drops to 0% depending on the type of asset and how long you have held it.
+- Low or no capital gains tax: the maximum rate is 10%, and in many cases it drops to 0% depending on the type of asset and how long you have held it.

-• Low or no dividends tax: also here the maximum rate is 10%, with many cases being 0%.
+- Low or no dividend tax: the maximum rate is also 10%, with exemptions that can bring the effective rate to 0% in many situations.

-For those with substantial assets, these policies are highly appealing: whether your primary income comes from pensions, investments, or a combination of sources, Andorra’s tax framework can make your retirement years more prosperous.
+For those with substantial assets, these policies are highly appealing.
+Whether your primary income comes from pensions, investments, or a combination of sources, Andorra’s tax framework can make your retirement years significantly more tax-efficient compared to countries like Spain, France, or the UK.

 Other advantages of retiring in Andorra